 People always want to know how to allocate their SEO budget.
+Oftentimes, you will be caught in a dilemma between on-page SEO and link-building.
 Web page optimization, or link building?
 What’s the perfect ratio?
 What’s the most effective?
 What’s the formula?

 The unfortunate answer is that there isn’t a formula.
 The mix is going to be different for every situation.
 As a search engine marketing company, we’ve run into several common problems.
 Here are the details and the mix we’d suggest for each.

 They have a well-built site, an established link profile, and a solid foundation of content.
 Many times their site has evolved over time, and they do so well on content and links that no one notices the on-page problems:

 - They have broken internal links and/or too many internal links

 The Authority has a lot of potential if they can get their on-page SEO in order, improving things like keyword research, good TITLE tags, good architecture, and improved internal linking.

 They read all the SEO blogs and know all the rules about on-page SEO and link-building and are compelled to squeeze the last ounce of SEO value out of every keyword.
 They put so much energy into optimizing that they neglect link-building activities.

 Our Recommendation: 30% On-page, 70% Link-building

 Eventually, you have to accept that your on-page SEO is good enough.
 In order to get Google to your page, you have to do link-building.
 Continue to develop content but spend a few months doing some responsible link-building.

 Maybe they’ve over-optimized to try to manipulate Google, but often times they’ve simply gotten out of control with their web page optimization.
 They’ve reached the point that Google is penalizing them because of issues like: